jstnf/FlappyBirdJ/README.md

-# flappybirdj
+# FlappyBirdJ
-Recreation of the game Flappy Bird in Java.
+#### Recreation of the game Flappy Bird in Java.
-Includes physics, sound effects, graphics.
+<br>Includes physics, sound effects, graphics, and a score counter.
-Missing some functions.
+<br>Missing some functions.